wenglor/AI-module-onnx/README.md

 ## Prerequisites

-To follow the example, make sure you have the following installed:
+To follow the example have multiple options: if you have Docker installed, you can build an environment that has all requirements inside the Docker image.
+Alternatively, you can set up your environment on your  Linux, Mac, or Windows host:

 - [Docker](https://docs.docker.com/engine/install/) (recommended)
-- [Python 3.8+](https://www.python.org/downloads/) (optional, for system Python setup)
+- [Python 3.8+](https://www.python.org/downloads/) (optional, for system Python setup without Docker)
-- [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) (optional, for venv setup)
+- [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) (optional, for venv setup without Docker)
 - [Jupyter Notebook](https://jupyter.org/install) (if running outside Docker)

 ## Installation and Setup